tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 It wasn't long into the party when the prank was revealed.
 Probably one of a couple he had planned.

 The doorbell rang, despite all the guests being present.
-Everyone was confused for a moment, other than Erin who was by the fireplace listening to the details of a triple homicide.
+Everyone was confused for a moment, other than Erin who was by the fireplace listening to the details of a quadruple homicide.

 Ralph's previously stone-faced demeanor broke immediately, a shit-eating grin uncontrollably bursting free.

 "Ralph... what is it?"
 Roger asked in his usual dry tone.

 "Why would I know?"
-Roger asked through the biggest Cheshire smile you can imagine, "You guys are so suspicious.
+Ralph asked through the biggest Cheshire smile you can imagine, "You guys are so suspicious.
 Who hurt you?"

 "You."
 Roger replied just as flatly, "You hurt us."

-Roger shrugged and back out of the room, on his way to answer the door.
+Ralph shrugged and back out of the room, on his way to answer the door.

 "What?
 I thought the party could use a stripper!"

 Tim's grip on his whisky glass visibly tightened as he drew in a sharp breath and looked toward his daughters.
 Erin was still ignoring the world around her while Layla shot up from her seat and let out an excited gasp.

-"Sex work in real work.
+"Sex work is real work.
 We should support women in whatever societal role they choose."
 Layla nodded emphatically, as if admonishing Tim for something he hadn't even said yet.

-"That's not gonna turn out good."
+"That thinking's not gonna turn out good."
 Brent quietly remarked as he and Tim locked glares.

 "I'm handling it."
 Tim snapped.